 Khabees is one of the oldest traditional desserts and made from roasted flour, oil, sugar, saffron, cardamom and rose water.

-Luqaimat is one of the most popular Emirati deserts.
+Luqaimat is one of the most popular Emirati desserts.
 The small dumplings are made of butter, milk, sugar, flour, saffron and cardamom.
 Luqaimat is deep-fried and served with date syrup.

 You can find the Emirati recipe below: